 For his Enhanced Scholarship, Samrat set out to extend this study beyond Mumbai to other Indian cities, but the project was cut short by the Government’s ban on vaping.
 Instead, he shifted his focus to see if snus, a legal product in India, could be a realistic alternative for the country’s smokeless tobacco users.
 Both have a similar method of intake, with users placing them under their lip, and, more importantly, snus is a well-established reduced risk product supported by decades of epidemiological evidence.
 This second study showed that snus was well accepted by users of smokeless tobacco and his work was noticed by Dr Marewa Glover, a public health academic from New Zealand, who invited him to join her on a study tour in Southern India to speak to tobacco farmers and bidi rollers.

 “This proved to be an extremely insightful experience.
 The work also helped to establish my national and international profile, and boosted AVI’s credentials as serious participants in India’s tobacco control space.
-In addition, the research I did as a Scholar formed a key part of AVI’s submission opposing the vape ban to the Indian Government.
-Parts of our submission were read out by legislators during the Parliamentary debate on the banning of ENDS.
+In addition, the research I did as a Scholar formed a key part of AVI’s submission opposing the vape ban to the Indian Government and parts of our submission were read out by legislators during the Parliamentary debate on the banning of ENDS."

 Samrat’s advocacy efforts have continued to grow in scope and impact following his experiences as part of the THRSP.